Display Blurry Placeholders While Loading Images – unlazy

 # NPM

-$ npm i unlazy
+$ npm install unlazy

-import { lazyLoad } from 'unlazy'
+import { lazyLoad } from 'unlazy';

 <script src="https://unpkg.com/unlazy" defer init></script>